loganbvh/superscreen/docs/background.rst

 Applied bias currents
 =====================

-For devcies composed of a single film in a single layer, a bias current can be applied through one or more terminals or current contacts.
+A bias current can be applied to a given film through one or more terminals or current contacts.
 See `Terminal currents <notebooks/terminal-currents.ipynb>`_ for more details.

 ---------------------------------------------------------------